pouriadana/Computer-Assisted-Instruction/README.md

 `g++ -o -std=c++20 main.cpp`

 ### Run
-Enter `.\main` into terminal.
+Type `.\a` into terminal.
 You will then choose the difficulty and a mode of operation.

 #### Difficulty
 ```